mkleehammer/surround/README.md

       ^

 To kill the text between the braces, leaving the braces, you would use `M-' k {`.
-To kill the braces and the text together, you'd use `M-' K {` or `M-' k }`  The `K` command is always outer.
+To kill the braces and the text together, you'd use `M-' K {` or `M-' k }`.
+The `K` command is always outer.
-The `k` command is an auto command, so passing a closing character will be a kill outer command.
+The `k` command is an auto command, so passing a closing character will result in a kill outer command.

 ## Installation